Lemon, Parsley and Basil Pesto

 chopped basil and parsley

-• Place the nuts in the bowl: in my case, pine nuts and cashews, but also walnuts (if there are no allergies), peeled almonds, or pistachios.
+• Add the nuts to the bowl: in my case pine nuts and cashews, but you can also use walnuts (if there are no allergies), blanched almonds or pistachios.

 pine nuts and cashews